taf2/alert-sensor/README.md

 *Note we could simplify our setup with a bigger micro controller that would combine irbreak.ino and transmitter.ino two trinkets into 1 but I could not figure out away to send message without using all available trinket pins*

+Part 1 - https://youtu.be/JmLufwKJ6Tg (demo of the setup working with bread boards)

 # IR break beam sensor - trinket m0
 see: irbreak.ino
 ![alt text](https://github.com/taf2/alert-sensor/blob/master/images/ir-break-beam.jpg?raw=true)